When I received my master’s degree, I did that for myself because I knew I still had the fire inside me to take it a little bit further.

 Stationed in Okinawa, he says he tried a traditional program through the University of Maryland, but it didn’t work with his frequent deployments.
 He chose Ashford because the online platform provided a classroom experience with more flexibility.

-After he retired and finished his bachelor’s, his wife was appointed to a position at NASA, which took their family from Texas to Washington, D.C., and left Olumide scrambling to find a job in their new city.
+After he retired and finished his bachelor’s degree, his wife, Djaataa, was appointed to a position at NASA, which took their family from Texas to Washington, D.C., and left Olumide scrambling to find a job in their new city.
 He was quickly hired as a Compliance Officer with the U.S. Treasury.
-It was while working there—“keeping the bad money from coming in”—that he decided to pursue his master’s, also with Ashford.
+It was while working there—“keeping the bad money from coming in”—that he decided to pursue his master’s degree, also with Ashford.